 I found this recipe in the Cooks Illustrated Baking Book.
 The only change I made was subbing 1/2 C of the all purpose flour with 1/2 C whole wheat flour.
 So there’s a little healthiness in there, right?

 These bars are GOOD.
 And even better the day after baking them.
 The coconut flavor really shines after they sit around for a day.
 And get this, these bars don’t get crumbly.
 They stay soft and moist for at least three days.
 They totally disappeared after three days so if yours stick around longer, let me know if they’re still great at day four or five!
+Adapted from the Cooks Illustrated Baking Book

 More Recipes from This Gal Cooks